 Why you should always soak your wood chips before using them in your smoker

 Soaking wood before putting it in your smoker helps to release the flavor of the smoke.
 Wood that has been boiled for a number of hours will give off a more intense aroma than if you had just placed the chips straight into your smoker.
-To get really flavorful meat, soak your wood overnight and then place them on embers right before you are ready to begin smoking.
+To get really flavorful meat, soak your wood overnight and then place it on embers right before you are ready to begin smoking.

 You can also use charcoal instead of wood for smoking—see this blog post on the best charcoal to use for smoking to get a great smoky flavor!